ARAldhafeeri/mockify/README.md

 ```bash
 npm run test:integration
 ```
+from within the docker container
 note: recommended ci/cd : with docker images build and run